ProcessMaker/processmaker/README.md

 ## Contributing

-When developing, make sure to turn on debuggin in your `.env` so you can see the actual error instead of the Whoops page.
+When developing, make sure to turn on debugging in your `.env` so you can see the actual error instead of the Whoops page.
 ```
 APP_DEBUG=TRUE